-For European destinations during the summer season, Transat also offers short and longer stays (in hotels, studios, apartments, and bed and breakfast inns), car rentals (based either on the straight car rental formula or with a buyback option) and train tickets.
-In 2016, Transat added a new destination, Zagreb, Croatia, to its European portfolio, also increasing frequency and capacity on many of its European flights.
-Air Transat thus remains the leisure airline with the most diversified offer on the market, offering direct flights to a total of 28 destinations.
-In addition, we launched new routes between Toronto and Nice, Montreal and Glasgow and Vancouver and Rome, and we expanded our connecting program.
-Per week, we offered four connecting flights from Montreal to Toronto, four from Toronto to Montreal, two from Quebec City to Montreal and two from Vancouver to Toronto.
-Transat has a winter program in Europe with direct flights to Paris and London, as well as an offer in Malaga (Costa del Sol), Spain, plus Lisbon and Faro, Portugal.
+For European destinations during the summer season, Transat Tours also offers short and longer stays (in hotels, studios, apartments, and bed-and-breakfast inns), car rentals (based either on the straight car rental formula or with a buy-back option) and train tickets.
+In 2017, Transat added a new destination, Tel Aviv (Israel), to its portfolio, also increasing frequency and capacity on many of its European flights.
+Air Transat thus remains the leisure airline with the most diversified offer on the market, offering direct flights to a total of 27 destinations in Europe and the Middle East.
+A number of weekly connecting flights between Vancouver and Montreal, Vancouver and Toronto, Vancouver and Calgary, Toronto and Montreal, as well as Quebec City and Montreal will allow for greater access to destinations.
+Transat has a winter program in Europe offering direct flights to Paris and London, to Malaga (Costa del Sol) in Spain, to Glasgow and Manchester in the United Kingdom, as well as to Lisbon, Faro and Porto in Portugal.

-In addition to sun and European destinations, Transat offers the finest cruise itineraries from the world's leading cruise lines to the Caribbean and to Europe.
+Transat offers the finest cruise itineraries to the Caribbean and to Europe.
 Since 2016, cruises have been offered exclusively in package form, comprising round-trip flights with Air Transat, transfers and the cruise-a new single-window formula.
-This year, Transat has partnered with 13 ocean and river cruise lines to offer more than 60 itineraries in the South and Europe, including four exclusive Caribbean sailings from La Romana, Pointe-à-Pitre, Santo Domingo and Havana.
+In 2017, Transat has also partnered with 13 ocean and river cruise lines to offer more than 60 itineraries in the South and Europe, including four exclusive Caribbean sailings from La Romana, Pointe-à-Pitre, Santo Domingo and Havana.

-In 2016, Transat refocused its guided-tour product offerings around destinations served by Air Transat, so as to market them as package trips.
-It markets tours in Cuba, Costa Rica, Nicaragua and, beginning in 2017, Panama.
-In Europe, it offers a wide array of guided tours along with adapted-format vacations such as combined tours and self-guided tours for FIT (independent travel) customers.
-TTC is also the exclusive supplier of Trafalgar's tours with French-speaking guides in Canada.
+In 2017, Transat refocused its guided-tour product offerings around destinations served by Air Transat, so as to market them as package trips.
+Transat Tours markets tours in Cuba, Costa Rica, Nicaragua and Panama.
+In Europe, Transat Tours offers a wide array of guided tours along with adapted-format vacations such as combined tours and independent travellers.
+Transat Tours is also the exclusive supplier of Trafalgar's tours with French-speaking guides in Canada.